 #39: Jersey City

-The best way to make your ice cream double the chocolatey goodness is to cover it in chunks of your favorite chocolate candy bar or douse it in fudgey chocolate sauce.
+The best way to make your ice cream double the chocolatey goodness is to cover it with chunks of your favorite candy bar or douse it in chocolate sauce.
 Double the chocolate, double the fun.

 Why We Love National Chocolate Ice Cream Day

-Who doesn't love chocolate and who doesn't love ice cream?
-The rich, decadent taste of chocolate meets the refreshingly cold, silky texture of ice cream—they're a truly mouth-watering duo that was clearly meant to be.
+When decadence meets the refreshingly cold, silky texture of ice cream — they're a truly mouthwatering duo that was clearly meant to be.

 Chocolate and ice cream: the world's most popular foods to indulge in when you're going through a tough breakup or when you've just had a bad day.
-A bowl of (or straight out of the carton) chocolate ice cream is scientifically proven help make fights, heartaches, breakups, and sadness just a little bit easier.
+One bowl is scientifically proven (we hope) to help make fights, heartaches, breakups, and sadness just a little bit easier.